 - a.
-Each recipient will be required to establish or identify a Program Review Panel to review and approve all written materials, pictorials, audiovisuals, questionnaires or survey instruments, and proposed educational group session activities to be used under the project plan.
-This requirement applies regardless of whether the applicant plans to conduct the total program activities or plans to have part of them conducted through other organization (s) and whether program activities involve creating unique materials or using/distributing modified or intact materials already developed by others.
-Whenever feasible, CDC funded community-based organizations are encouraged to use a Program Review Panel established by a health department or another CDC-funded organization rather than establish their own panel.
-The Surgeon General's Report on Acquired Immune Deficiency Syndrome (October 1986) and CDC-developed materials do not need to be reviewed by the panel unless such review is deemed appropriate by the recipient.
-Members of a Program Review Panel should: - (1) Understand how HIV is and is not transmitted; and - (2) Understand the epidemiology and extent of the HIV/AIDS problem in the local population and the specific audiences for which materials are intended. - b.
-The Program Review Panel will be guided by the CDC Basic Principles (in the previous section) in conducting such reviews.
-The panel is authorized to review materials only and is not empowered either to evaluate the proposal as a whole or to replace any other internal review panel or procedure of the recipient organization or local governmental jurisdiction. - c.
-Applicants for CDC assistance will be required to include in their applications the following: - (1) Identification of a panel of no less than five persons, which represent a reasonable cross-section of the general population.
-Since Program

-Review Panels review materials for many intended audiences, no single intended audience shall predominate the composition of the Program Review Panel, except as provided in subsection (d) below.
+Each applicant for CDC funding will be required to include in their application a plan to establish or identify a Program Review Panel to review and approve all written materials, audio visual materials, and pictorials, including social marketing and advertising materials, educational materials, social media communications and other electronic communications, such as internet/webpages, to be used under the proposed work plan.
+This requirement applies to all applicants, regardless of whether the applicant plans to conduct all program activities or have certain program activities conducted by other organization(s), and whether program activities involve creating unique materials or using/distributing modified or intact materials already developed by others.
+Whenever feasible, CDC-funded community-based organizations are encouraged to use a Program Review Panel established by a state and/or local health department or another CDC- funded organization rather than establish their own panel.
+Materials developed by CDC organizations do not need to be reviewed by the panel unless such review is deemed appropriate by the recipient. - b.
+Local education agencies should also use the state health department Program Review Panel rather than establishing their own. - c.
+The Program Review Panel will be guided by the CDC Basic Principles (provided in the previous section) in conducting such reviews.
+The panel should review materials only.
+The panel should not evaluate the proposed work plan as a whole or to replace any other internal review panel or procedure of the recipient organization or local governmental jurisdiction. - d.
+Panels must be composed of no less than five persons who represent a reasonable cross- section of the general population.
+Since the materials the Program Review Panel will review are for many intended audiences, no single intended audience shall predominate the composition of the panel, except as provided below.
 In addition:

+(1) All members of a Program Review Panel should have some knowledge of the science of HIV, current HIV prevention and treatment methods in acquisition and transmission, and understand local epidemiology.

-- (a) Panels, which review materials intended for a specific audience, should draw upon the expertise of individuals who can represent cultural sensitivities and language of the intended audience either through representation on the panel or as consultants to the panels. - (b) The composition of Program Review Panels, except for panels reviewing materials for school-based populations, must include an employee of a state or local health department with appropriate expertise in the area under consideration who is designated by the health department to represent the department on the panel.
-If such an employee is not available, an individual with appropriate expertise, designated by the health department to represent the agency in this matter, must serve as a member of the panel. - (c) Panels which review materials for use with school-based populations should include representatives of groups such as teachers, school administrators, parents, and students. - (d) Panels reviewing materials intended for racial and ethnic minority populations must comply with the terms of (a), (b), and (c), above.
-However, membership of the Program Review Panel may be drawn predominately from such racial and ethnic populations. - (2) A letter or memorandum from the proposed project director, countersigned by a responsible business official, which includes:
+(2) Panels which review materials intended for a specific audience should draw upon the expertise of individuals who can represent the cultural sensitivities and language of the intended audience either through representation on the panels or as consultants to the panels.

+(3) The composition of Program Review Panels must include an employee of a state or local health department with appropriate expertise in the area under consideration, who is designated by the health department to represent the department on the panel.
+If such an employee is not available, an individual with appropriate expertise, designated by the health department to represent the agency in this matter, must serve as a member of the panel.

+(4) Panels that review materials for use with school-based populations should include representatives of groups such as teachers, school administrators, parents, and students.

+(5) Panels reviewing materials intended for racial and ethnic minority populations may have a membership drawn predominately from such racial and ethnic minority populations.

+e.
+Applicants should also include a letter or memorandum from the proposed project director, countersigned by a responsible business official, which includes:

-(a) Concurrence with this guidance and assurance that its provisions will be observed;
+(1) Concurrence with this guidance and assurance that its provisions will be observed;